 Meal plans carry over term to term, until the end of the academic year.
 This means, at the end of spring term, all dining dollars on the student's meal plan are forfeit and non-refundable.
 Additionally, dining dollars are not transferable from one student to another.
 Students are allowed to apply for a Wolf Bonus Account and petition to get their end of year balance transferred to a Wolf Bonus Account.
 We recommend that each student monitor their meal plan balance throughout the year.
-If you have any questions about meal balances at the end of the academic school year, just email dining@mail.wou.edu or visit our campus dining office dining@mail.wou.edu or visit our campus dining office located within the South Sister Annex.
+If you have any questions about meal balances at the end of the academic school year, just email dining@mail.wou.edu or visit our campus dining office located within the South Sister Annex.